With the 2019 festival season getting under way, make sure you’ve got all the essentials ready with our handy festival checklist!

 - Tins for cooking

-- Cutlery – disposable or plastic cutlery is ideal
+- Cutlery – reusable plastic cutlery is ideal

 - Soft drinks and alcohol (if permitted!)

 Pack just enough for the duration of the festival but cover all bases by taking clothes for both hot and cold weather.
 Layer up with plaid shirts and lightweight knits.
 These toasty layers can be tied around your waist when the weather warms up.